 Scripture is often cited as evidence for admitting women to the sacrament of Orders as deaconesses.
 Although Scripture does mention deaconesses in a number of places, that in itself is not an indication that they received the sacrament of Orders.
 It’s always been commonly understood that deaconesses in the early Church were women installed into a ministry of service to women, for example as given the duty of assisting during baptismal rites for purposes of modesty.
 Women who assisted during a baptismal rite did not themselves confer the sacrament.
 Bishops, priests and deacons did that.
 Women did not receive the sacrament of Holy Orders; nor were they admitted through sacred Orders to the hierarchy of the Church.

-Nevertheless, people often insist on women deacons.
+Nevertheless, some Catholics itching for change under the banner of “inclusiveness” insist on female deacons.
 Consequently, the International Theological Commission examined the issue.
 A few of their findings are presented below.
 And Pope Francis established a Vatican commission to further investigate the matter.
 What did the commission find?
 Interestingly, perhaps strangely, it seems the commission gave its opinion to Pope Francis several months ago.
 However, the Pope has not passed it along to the Church.

 An article written by Dr. Maike Hickson for LifeSite News reports that Professor Peter Hünermann, a prominent German theologian with connections to members of the German bishops’ doctrinal commission, has stated that the Vatican commission on the ordination of female deacons found “there is no historical evidence that in patristics women were ordained as deacons.”